The following is a presentation of the first part of our Mystery Play on the Creation Story of Sophia.

 Regarding the problem of gender, the cultural context of the times when these scriptures were written was largely patriarchal and I believe this factored into identifying the Ineffable/Ein Soph (see below) as “he” and “father.”
 However, there are also references to “him” being androgynous and so, to help pull back from the long standing preference for the Father God, I am adjusting the pronouns accordingly.

 The Story Synopsis

 There was once a lone being who knew of nothing beyond itself.
 Finally, it withdrew its mind deep into itself and then there was a massive emanation of unimaginable Holy Light.
-This was a threefold Emanation: A Holy Spirit Mother (Higher Sophia), A Steadfast Father, and a third, the offspring, the Divine Human Form.
+This was a threefold Emanation: A Holy Spirit Mother (Higher Sophia), A Steadfast Father, and a third, the offspring, the Divine Light Filled Being.
 Other pairs emanated to fill a new heavenly realm called the Pleroma.
 The female of the last of these pairs was the main heroine of this story, the younger Sophia.

 Now let us look in detail at the characters and their movements.